 Almost every content marketer has some familiarity and understanding of search engine optimization (SEO).

-Whether optimizing a homepage to facilitate a user-friendly experience or creating engaging and helpful content for your ideal customer profile (ICP), the primary intent behind SEO is to expand a brand’s visibility on the search engine results page.
+Whether optimizing a homepage to facilitate a user-friendly experience or creating engaging and helpful content for your ideal customer profile (ICP), the primary intent behind on-page SEO is to expand a brand’s visibility on the search engine results page.

 However, like every other content marketing strategy, SEO is consistently evolving to align with modern trends and technologies.
 To account for the millions of published blogs each day and continuous adjustments to Google’s search algorithm, effective content marketers must view SEO from a tactical standpoint.